Psychiatry: Approaches

 Psychiatric illnesses can be conceptualised in a number of different ways.
 The biomedical approach examines signs and symptoms and compares them with diagnostic criteria.
 Mental illness can be assessed, conversely, through a narrative which tries to incorporate symptoms into a meaningful life history and to frame them as responses to external conditions.
 Both approaches are important in the field of psychiatry but have not sufficiently reconciled to settle controversy over either the selection of a psychiatric paradigm or the specification of psychopathology.
 The notion of a "biopsychosocial model" is often used to underline the multifactorial nature of clinical impairment.
 In this notion the word model is not used in a strictly scientific way though.
-Alternatively, a Niall McLaren acknowledges the physiological basis for the mind's existence but identifies cognition as an irreducible and independent realm in which disorder may occur.
+Alternatively, Niall McLaren acknowledges the physiological basis for the mind's existence but identifies cognition as an irreducible and independent realm in which disorder may occur.
 The biocognitive approach includes a mentalist etiology and provides a natural dualist (i.e., non-spiritual) revision of the biopsychosocial view, reflecting the efforts of Australian psychiatrist Niall McLaren to bring the discipline into scientific maturity in accordance with the paradigmatic standards of philosopher Thomas Kuhn.

 Once a medical professional diagnoses a patient there are numerous ways that they could choose to treat the patient.
 Often psychiatrists will develop a treatment strategy that incorporates different facets of different approaches into one.
 Drug prescriptions are very commonly written to be regimented to patients along with any therapy they receive.
 There are three major pillars of psychotherapy that treatment strategies are most regularly drawn from.
 Humanistic psychology attempts to put the "whole" of the patient in perspective; it also focuses on self exploration.
 Behaviorism is a therapeutic school of thought that elects to focus solely on real and observable events, rather than mining the unconscious or subconscious.
 Psychoanalysis, on the other hand, concentrates its dealings on early childhood, irrational drives, the unconscious, and conflict between conscious and unconscious streams.